fauu/Kamite/README.md

 translation and chunk history.

 <kbd>Ctrl</kbd> + <kbd>Alt</kbd> + <kbd>C</kbd>\
 Copy *original* text depending on what is selected in the current chunk or chunk history.
-Original text is available in cases Kamite has applied corrections to the text.
+Original text is available in the case when Kamite’s built-in corrections or user-specified transforms have been applied to the text.
 Otherwise, this acts the same as `Ctrl+c`.

 <kbd>Ctrl</kbd> + <kbd>V</kbd>\
 Paste text from clipboard.